Certificate in Linux

 Put in the simplest terms, Linux is an operating system.
 By 2008, it represented an astonishing $25 billion ecosystem.
 Since its start in 1991, Linux has grown to become a force in computing, powering everything from the New York Stock Exchange to mobile phones to supercomputers to consumer devices.
 This extraordinary growth in the usage of Linux OS worldwide results from the factors such as higher security, cost-effectiveness, robust performance, flexibility and stability.

 Because of this huge growth, almost one million jobs have already been created for Linux Professionals worldwide; yet only a few are qualified enough to take on the jobs.
 The demand for Linux Professionals still far exceeds the supply.
 How can we cater to this growing demand?
-‘Linux for Beginners’ from PACE Institute is a stepping stone for anyone who wishes to enter the world of Linux that offers plenty of career opportunities.
+‘Linux for certificate from PACE Institute is a stepping stone for anyone who wishes to enter the world of Linux that offers plenty of career opportunities.

-Whether you want to boost your professional credentials for an IT career, or want to follow a starter course for a more advanced program like Red Hat Certified System Administrator (RHCSA), getting started with 'Linux for Beginners' from PACE is a smart choice.
+Whether you want to boost your professional credentials for an IT career, or want to follow a starter course for a more advanced program like Red Hat Certified System Administrator (RHCSA), getting started with 'Linux for certificate from PACE is a smart choice.
 At PACE, our highly qualified lecturers with hands on experience are eager to guide you towards mastery of Linux fundamentals so that you can successfully move on to the next level, if not simply strengthen your IT career success.

 How did Linux start?